 Release of Whitehat Liability to Protocol Community

+Grant of Authority to conduct Eligible Funds Rescues.
+By entering this Agreement, the Protocol Community and each Protocol Community Member:

+Authorises the Security Team to be its primary point of contact in dealing with the Whitehat under this Agreement and grants the Security Team the authority and power to make decisions with respect to actions to be taken by the Protocol Community under this Agreement; and

+grants the Eligible Whitehat the authority and power to undertake penetration testing and circumvention measures within, and of, the Protocol required to conduct an Eligible Funds Rescue in accordance with the terms of this Agreement.

 Release by Protocol Community.
-The Protocol Community and each Protocol Community Member, hereby, to the extent permitted at law, irrevocably, unconditionally, and completely exculpates, releases, acquits and forever discharges Whitehat from, and hereby irrevocably, unconditionally, and completely waives and relinquishes, every Claim, that any Protocol Community or Protocol Community Member may have had in the past, may now have, or may have in the future against Whitehat, relating to or arising out of each Eligible Funds Rescue successfully executed by or with the assistance of the Whitehat, including any Claim based on a theory of quantum meruit, promissory estoppel, or other equitable doctrine and any Claim contrary to any of the acknowledgements and assumptions of risk set forth in this Agreement; provided, however, that Whitehat shall not be released from any breach or non-compliance with the terms and conditions of this Agreement and provided further that this release does not apply to any indemnity owed by the Whitehat under Section 6.1(a).
+The Protocol Community and each Protocol Community Member, hereby, to the extent permitted at law, irrevocably, unconditionally, and completely exculpates, releases, acquits and forever discharges Whitehat from, and hereby irrevocably, unconditionally, and completely waives and relinquishes, every Claim, that any Protocol Community or Protocol Community Member may have had in the past, may now have, or may have in the future against Whitehat, relating to or arising out of each any Eligible Funds Rescue attempted or effected in connection with this Agreement, including any Claim based on a theory of quantum meruit, promissory estoppel, or other equitable doctrine and any Claim contrary to any of the acknowledgements and assumptions of risk set forth in this Agreement; provided, however, that Whitehat shall not be released from any breach or non-compliance with the terms and conditions of this Agreement and provided further that this release does not apply to any indemnity owed by the Whitehat under Section 7.1(a).

 No-Litigation.
-The Protocol Community and each Protocol Community Member hereby agree not to assert or attempt to assert against the Whitehat any Claim from which such Whitehat has been released under Section 3.3(a).
+The Protocol Community and each Protocol Community Member hereby agree not to assert or attempt to assert against the Whitehat any Claim from which such Whitehat has been released under Section 4.3(a).

 Unknown Claims.

 If the Protocol Community or any Protocol Community Member may have any rights under Section 1542 of the Civil Code of the State of California, each such person hereby: (A) represents, warrants and acknowledges that such person (1) has been fully advised by such person’s attorney of the contents of Section 1542 of the Civil Code of the State of California and (2) understands the implications thereof; and (B) hereby expressly waives the benefits thereof and any rights that they may have thereunder.
 Section 1542 of the Civil Code of the State of California provides as follows:

 “A GENERAL RELEASE DOES NOT EXTEND TO CLAIMS WHICH THE CREDITOR DOES NOT KNOW OR SUSPECT TO EXIST IN HIS OR HER FAVOR AT THE TIME OF EXECUTING THE RELEASE, WHICH IF KNOWN BY HIM OR HER MUST HAVE MATERIALLY AFFECTED HIS OR HER SETTLEMENT WITH THE DEBTOR.”